johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

   }
 ```

-Stripping the superclass `send()` method to the bone, here's what it's doing:
+Stripping this method to the bone, here's what it's doing:
 1. Reusing a `connection` if it exists or obtaining a new one.
 Note that since it depends on client library particulars to deal with obtaining a connection, it depends on the `connect()` method --xxx-- which we are responsible for implementing and will get to soon.
-2. Creating the Observable that is effectively the "wrapper" where we'll implement the strategy we [discussed above](#strategy-for-solving-the-multiplexing-challenge).
+2. Creating and returning the Observable that is effectively the "container" within which we'll implement the strategy we [discussed above](#strategy-for-solving-the-multiplexing-challenge).

 Let's look at that Observable creation step for a moment.
 The first line `const callback = this.createObserver(observer)` is where we create our *handler factory* (the unique-per-request *observable subscription function factory*).
-Remember - this factory gives us back a unique *observable subscription function* for this request --xxx-- which is what we'll stash away in our map.
+Remember - this factory gives us back a unique *observable subscription function* for this request --xxx-- which is what we'll stash away in our map for retrieval during response handling.

 The second line calls `publish()`, which is an abstract method on the superclass that we must implement.
 This is where we'll implement the custom details of our strategy.
 Let's tackle that next.

-Note that `send()` calls it with two parameters:
+Note that `send()` calls `publish()` with two parameters:
 * the arguments from the user-land `client.send()` call (e.g., if the user wrote `client.send('/get-customers', {}), the first argument would contain `{pattern: '/get-customers', data: {}}`).
-* the newly minted *observable subscription function factory*
+* the newly minted *handler factory*

 #### The `ClientFaye#publish()` Method